GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 ### Verify the modified application

 Verify that the server can respond to requests and whether the health check reports the application being healthy.
-You can print the external IP as below in case you need it.

 1. Get information about the service: